Estimate your inheritance tax liability with our free calculator below.Sign up for free

 Our inheritance tax calculator can help you estimate how much you or your estate may owe in inheritance tax when the time comes.
 All you need to do is enter basic information, such as the size of the estate, and our calculator will crunch the numbers and provide precise figures.
 That way, you can plan and better understand what kind of taxes you or your estate might owe in the future.

-Please note that our calculator has been updated for 2022-23.
+Our calculator has been updated for 2023-24.
 Complete the boxes below in the calculator to estimate how much your family could be liable to pay in IHT tax to HMRC when you die.

 Net estate value:

 Your assets, less debts and charitable donations

 Assets above the inheritance tax threshold:

 The amount on which you may be charged IHT, before factoring in the new property allowance.

 The amount on which you may be charged IHT, after factoring in the property allowance.

 If you leave more than 10% of your estate to charity, you will be subject to a lower inheritance tax rate.